Guide

 - Shipping supplies (boxes, envelopes)

-What they don't typically have:
+What they do not typically have:

 - Printers for public use